cAMP aptamer

 Structure

 The sequence and secondary prediction structure of the aptamer will be shown here, here we used ribodraw to complete the figure.
-In addition, an analytical affinity column was run under isocratic conditions to determine an approximate dissociation constant (Kd) for the RNA-ligand interaction.
-The 2D structure of the figure is based on the prediction results of the RNA fold website by ribodraw tool to draw.
+The 2D structure of the figure is based on the prediction results of the RNA fold website by ribodraw tool to draw. cAMP-b aptamer was named by Koizumi, M. and Breaker, R. R[1].

 5'-GGAAGAGAUGGCGACUAAAACGACUUGUCGC-3'